A World of Diving Adventures

 Triton Bay – Liveaboard Diving with Whale Sharks

-Dive with whale sharks in Triton Bay, West Papua, Indonesia aboard All Star Velocean Liveaboard
+Dive with whale sharks in Triton Bay, West Papua, Indonesia aboard All Star Aurora Liveaboard

 Triton, son of Poseidon and Amphitrite, lived in a golden palace at the bottom of the sea with his parents.
-Triton Bay certainly honors its namesake with vibrant corals, the ever-popular whale sharks and an abundance of fish life, when looking up, will nearly block out the sun.
+Triton Bay certainly honors its namesake with vibrant corals, the ever-popular whale sharks, and an abundance of fish life that will nearly block out the sun when you’re looking up.

 Dive with whale sharks, Triton Bay, West Papua, Indonesia aboard All Star's Velocean Liveaboard.